 But the best and easiest way to get more clarity is just move closer to the sign.
 Clarity comes when I move toward my destination, making course corrections along the way.

-So if you are in a situation where you feel overwhelmed and don’t know what course to take, just follow these three steps and do the next right thing.
+What situation has you feeling overwhelmed and uncertain?
+Just follow these three steps and do the next right thing.